A temporary getaway - three monasteries in Austria

 Our room

 Our room is simply furnished.
-Only table, bed and shower await us.
-“Twenty years ago, our guests - even if they didn't know each other - were accommodated in double or multi-bed rooms.
+Only a table, a bed, and shower await us.
+“Twenty years ago, our guests — even if they didn't know each other — were accommodated in double or multi-bed rooms.
 The washing facilities in the room consisted of a sink.
 The shower and toilet were in the corridor.
 Today nobody is willing to accept such accommodation, ”laughs Father Gerwig.
 You adapt.
 We even go so far that he planned two single rooms for Petar and me.
 Since a double room is available, we are happy to accept it.

 Luxury should not be expected, however, television and radio are completely missing.
 Internet access is only available in the rooms of the School of Life in the main building of the Abbey.
 Whoever comes here, seeks silence and tranquility.
-And he finds her.
+And he finds it.
 For us, who spend only one day, this is an unfamiliar experience.
 Whether we would endure in the long run, I dare to doubt, however.

 The baroque garden of St. Lambrecht Abbey